Average Rent in Orlando, FL: 2026 Prices by Neighborhood

 How Should You Use This Data to Price Your Rental?

 Market averages tell you where the market is.
 They don't tell you what your specific property should rent for.
-A 2BR in Metro West renting at the neighborhood average of $1,848 might be leaving money on the table if it's been renovated, or overpriced by $200 if it hasn't been updated since 2005.
+A two-bedroom in Metro West renting at the neighborhood average of $1,848 might be leaving money on the table if it's been renovated — or overpriced by $200 if the kitchen hasn't been touched since 2005.

 Frequently Asked Questions